Sontsevolosa/animation-my-name/README.md

 # Funny small project
-Animation of my name written on JavaScript
+Animation of my name written on JavaScript.